Make your company more sustainable with solar energy

 If you want to buy or use solar panels or solar boilers, you can make use of a number of subsidies.
 You can also benefit from tax advantages:

-You can apply for the Sustainable energy investment subsidy scheme (ISDE) if you invest in solar panels or solar boilers on a smaller scale.
+You can apply for the Sustainable energy investment subsidy scheme (ISDE) if you invest in a solar boiler on a small scale.
 You will be refunded for part of the purchase costs.

 Some of the key conditions are: